ndagogo/projone/README.md

 ## SUBHEADER FOR YOU

-IS SECTION WAS MODIFIED BY ME , NDAGOGO
+THIS SECTION WAS MODIFIED BY ZEALLY , OMEGAONE

 # Below is still README
 This README would normally document whatever steps are necessary to get the